maxmurder/OpenEVA/_drafts/05-2017/GameState.md

 format: post
 Title: Game State
 ---
 Now that we have a high level model of the game mechanics, we can start designing the underlying systems which will enable them.
-The core element of OpenEVA's functionality is the game state: All player Equipment, Resources and game progress will be stored as a simple database of flags and values; All Events and player interaction will involve modifying game state.in some way; And in-game interfaces will be reflections of the current state.
+The core element of OpenEVA's functionality is the game state: All player Equipment, Resources and game progress will be stored as a simple database of flags and values; All Events and player interaction will involve modifying game state in some way; And in-game interfaces will be reflections of the current state.
 Game progress, Contract and Event completion or availability, Event choice options, outcomes and more can be tracked by an array of simple flags.
 Resource pools can be stored as a series of key-value pairs.
 Player Equipment inventory may be some straight forward relational struture of part templates and transient values.
 This solution should give OpenEVA a flexible and optomisable foundation upon which our mechanics, interfaces and content can be built.

 ##### Database